 Frequently Asked Questions

-What does the rental cost include?
+What does the trailer rental cost include?

 The rental fee includes the rental of the trailer with trailer top tent, the bedding for 2, all necessary equipment listed in the inventory, gas, a fridge, and the comprehensive insurance.
 Optional: we have a list of optional extras available at a small extra fee.
 You can find this list in our what's inside section.

-How do you look after your trailers?
+How do you look after your off road trailers?

-Every trailer undergoes a strict testing and checking procedure, regardless if it was rented out 4 days, 4 weeks or 4 months.
+Every offroad trailer undergoes a strict testing and checking procedure, regardless if it was rented out 4 days, 4 weeks or 4 months.
 This procedure includes the check of all bolts and nuts at the coupler, at the axle / suspension, the check of the brakes, the gas connection and functionality of the gas cooker, the various plugs, inside lights, wheel play, tyre pressure and trailer light.
 Wheel bearings are exchanged twice a year and in certain periods in between they are additionally opened and checked.
 After an overland trip, a wheel bearing check is also mandatory.
 We track the numbers of days the trailers are en route and we document the whole procedure.

-What about the cleaning?
+What about the cleaning of the camping trailer?